top of page

 Research and Learning Projects

-Katrina is an experienced researcher and educator with a decade of global practice in human rights and peacebuilding.
+Katrina is an experienced researcher and educator with over a decade of global practice in human rights and peacebuilding.
 She is best known for navigating complex questions and translating them into accessible learning materials and dynamic teaching environments for diverse audiences.

-Katrina est une chercheuse et une éducatrice expérimentée, forte d’une décennie de pratique mondiale dans les domaines des droits de la personne et de la consolidation de la paix.
+Katrina est une chercheuse et une éducatrice expérimentée, forte de plus d’une décennie de pratique mondiale dans les domaines des droits de la personne et de la consolidation de la paix.
 Elle est reconnue pour sa capacité à aborder des questions complexes et à les transformer en contenus pédagogiques accessibles et en environnements d’apprentissage dynamiques pour des publics diversifiés.

 Academic Research